Mountain Safety is important all year long - even when skis and snowboards are stowed away for the summer.

 - Snow shoeing trail maps are available at Mount Snow Sports at the Grand and these trails are the preferred method of travel for hiking and snow shoeing.

 - For the safety of our guests dogs are not allowed on Resort property.

 Skier and Rider Safety Awareness

 At Mount Snow, we are committed to promoting skier and rider safety awareness to ensure the best possible guest experience on the mountain.
-As a resort, we use industry standard safety guidelines provided by the National Ski Areas Association that are geared towards all alpine activities allowed on our trails including alpine skiing, snowboarding, telemark skiing, adaptive and monoskiing.
+As a resort, we use industry standard safety guidelines provided by the National Ski Areas Association that are geared towards all alpine activities allowed on our trails including alpine skiing, snowboarding, telemark skiing, and monoskiing.
 We recommend staying on terrain that is within your ability level and following Your Responsibility Code, which is listed below.

 - Always stay in control, and be able to stop or avoid other people or objects.